sbashir1/Group-Project-Base/README.md

 ### Future Development:
   1. Adding data for more restaurants
   2. Incorporating award and chef information into the website
-  3. Matching monuments to restaurants
+  3. Matching the monuments to restaurants near them

 * [Markdown guide](https://www.markdownguide.org/cheat-sheet/)